 As of January 2021, case numbers began to increase again.
 On March 20th, 2021, it was announced in a public speech by the president that the island of Nosy Be and the city of Mahajanga would be placed under a 14-day lockdown.
 Vaccinations against Covid-19 would not be offered to the population in the foreseeable future.
 Several high-ranking politicians flew to La Réunion to be vaccinated there.
 After protests, the government rowed back.
 Madagascar is now a member of the COVAX initiative of the World Health Organization (WHO).
 COVAX stands for “Covid-19 Vaccines global access”.
 On April 03, 2021, a renewed lockdown was announced for the regions of Analamanga (including the capital Antananarivo), Atsinanana, SAVA and Boeny, and the island of Nosy Be.
 In May, the first regions such as SAVA were reopened, while others were placed under lockdown.
-In May 2021, the first 500,000 vaccine doses arrived in Madagascar.
+The same month, the first 500,000 vaccine doses arrived in Madagascar.
 In June 2021, the lockdown ended and numerous restriction loosenings were announced.

 Protection measures in national parks and protected areas

 Originally, far-reaching hygiene measures for both protected areas of private organizations and the official national parks in Madagascar were announced as early as 2020.
 In reality, however, none of this was being implemented, not even the mask requirement originally planned for every visit.
 However, because of the possibility of transmission of SARS coronavirus-2 to lemurs, we still strongly advise against visiting protected areas or getting close to lemurs after contact with sick people or when Covid19-like symptoms appear.
 Madagascar National Parks (MNP) currently registers visitors to national parks by name in some locations, and passports must be shown.